-This is a special education science course that allows students to investigate key elements of physical and social wellness that can be generalized in various facets of daily life, including proper nutrition, sleep, self-care and exercise.
+In this course, students will investigate key elements of physical and social wellness that can be generalized in various facets of daily life, including proper nutrition, sleep, self-care and exercise.
 They will explore the benefits of leisure activities and socialization.
 Students will also explore fundamental concepts, principles and interconnections of the life, physical and earth sciences.
 This course can be taken multiple times with teacher approval.
 Pass/Fail grades are issued for this course.